-Did you know that brain injuries contribute to roughly one-third of all injury deaths in the United States?
+Did you know that brain injury contributes to roughly one-third of all injury deaths in the United States?

 Traumatic brain injuries are when the brain’s normal function is disrupted by a “bump, blow, or jolt.”